Mark1-15/project-1/README.md

 ![user story 2](readme-documents/image-22.png)

-Thirdly, the user story requested a fully functional bookinng form, along with a separate page dedicated to showing what activities are available to book onto.
-This user story has been implemented through both pages activities.html, and booking-form.html. booking-form.html is a separate page with a fully functioning booking form, requiring all field to be filled appropriately before being able to be submitted, ensuring all required information is correct and captured.
+Thirdly, the user story requested a fully functional booking form, along with a separate page dedicated to showing what activities are available to book onto.
+This user story has been implemented through both pages activities.html, and booking-form.html. booking-form.html is a separate page with a fully functioning booking form, requiring all fields to be filled appropriately before being able to be submitted, ensuring all required information is correct and captured.
 The activities.html page highlights all available activities through bootstrap cards, highlighting who the activities are for and are easily distinguishable from one another by the descriptions and images.
 Therefore the acceptance criteria for this user story has been fully met.

 ![user story 3](readme-documents/image-23.png)